spacehare/quake-maps/maps/qbjr_rabbit/readme/qbjr_rabbit.md

 - water textures from liquids.WAD via https://www.quaddicted.com/files/wads/
 - skybox = Overcast https://gamebanana.com/mods/380496
   - converted to .PNG in VIDE, then to .TGA in IrfanView (this was done in 2022 during the original QBJ)
+  - also scaled down by 50% using ImageMagick

 # notes, changes